DecentralisedGaming/Book/05_challenges_of_building_a_decentralised_game.md

 Solution (Economics and Autonomy)
 The degree of autonomy and upgradeability is dependent on the architecture chosen and the level of decentralisation chosen.
 It is possible to upgrade a game where most of the computation is off-chain without affecting the need to change the underlying node software.
 However, users may still reject the upgrade.

-Consideration of upgradeability and governance is outlined later in this chapter.
+Considerations of upgradeability and governance are outlined later in this chapter.
 Economics will be covered in its own chapter.

 ## Scalability